quillforms/quillforms/readme.txt

 == Changelog ==
+= 4.8.0 = 19 May 2025
+Feature: Add option for emails to have disallowed email domains.
+Feature: Add video option in the attachment.

+= 4.7.3 = 9 May 2025
+Fix: Fix the plugin name and description to comply with WP standards.

+= 4.7.2 = 11 April 2025
+Fix: Fix partial submission entries when it is completed already.

 = 4.7.1 = 10 April 2025
 Fix: Fixing integrations issue with partial submission
 Fix: Fixing range slider issue